frozenjava/EvilPortalNano/README.md

 ### TODO
 * Add ability to program commands to run when a portal is enabled/disabled
+* writelog function refiew
+* documenatation for portals and functions / calls

 ## Release History
 * Figure out how to redirect clients going to HTTPS sites